Cardiac catheterisation is an invasive diagnostic procedure that provides important information about the structure and function of the heart.

 After having coronary angiography, you will usually be able to leave hospital the same day, after a period of rest and observation.
 You will not be able to drive and will require someone to accompany you.

-Most people are fine the day after having the procedure, although you may feel a bit tired afterwards and the wound site is likely to be tender for up to a week.
+Most people are fine the day after having the procedure, although you may feel a bit tired afterwards, and the wound site is likely to be tender for up to a week.
 Any bruising may last for several weeks.

 However, you should seek immediate medical attention if swelling at the site of your wound gets worse, or if you experience excessive bleeding or circulation problems (numbness, tingling, change in colour) to a limb.